-“When it comes to driving the new Volvo V60, our aim was to create a character that inspires confidence – one which allows you to enjoy every moment behind the wheel,” says Kenneth Ekström, attribute leader, vehicle dynamics at Volvo Cars.
+"When it comes to driving the all-new Volvo V60, our aim was to create a character that inspires confidence -- one which allows you to enjoy every moment behind the wheel," says Kenneth Ekström, attribute leader of vehicle dynamics at Volvo Cars.

 "This is a car for people with busy, active lives," explains Kenneth who, along with his team, is responsible for developing and fine-tuning the chassis of the new Volvo V60.
 "They love to go out and do things, to discover new places and pursue their passions.
 To help them do that this car needs to be able to adapt to different needs."

-This means the new V60 must be enjoyable to drive and comfortable, however long the journey and whatever the conditions, Kenneth says.
-“It needs to always be the right car for what you’re doing – a partner on your journey,” he adds.
+This means the V60 must be enjoyable to drive and comfortable, however long the journey and whatever the conditions, Kenneth says.
+"It needs to always be the right car for wat you're doing -- a partner on your journey," he adds.

-“You can measure how a car will drive using data,” Kenneth says.
-“But in the end, what it really comes down to is ‘feeling’.
+"You can measure how a car will drive using data," Kenneth says, "but in the end, what really comes down to it is 'feeling'.
 And it was very important to us that you should feel in tune with your car.
-We want people to be engaged and inspired when they drive the new V60.
-We wanted it to feel alive.
+We want people to be engaged and inspired when they drive the V60.
+We wanted it to feel alive."

-For 60 years, Volvo Cars has been making estate cars that have enabled people to do more, see more and experience more.
-The new V60 is the latest in this long family tradition, Kenneth says, combining all the positive qualities associated with the Volvo brand with a contemporary, dynamic edge.
-“It’s an inspiring drive on every occasion,” he says.
-“And, like every Volvo car, it feels solid on the road.
+For 90 years, Volvo Cars has been making vehicles enable people to do more, see more, and experience more.
+The V60 is the latest in this long family tradition, Kenneth says, combining all the positive qualities associated with the Volvo brand with a contemporary, dynamic edge.
+"It's an inspiring drive on every occasion," he says.
+"And, like every Volvo car, it feels solid on the road.
 You feel in command and connected with it.
-This inspires confidence.”
+This inspires confidence."

-Refining the way a car feels means a lot of testing.
-Across tens of thousands of miles, over thousands of hours and on a huge variety of surfaces, countless settings were tried before the right balance was found.
-“We tested the cars at high speeds and low speeds and on every type of road,” Kenneth reveals.
-“And we take our cars to the extreme – from the heat of the desert, to the chill of the Arctic.”
+Refining the way a car feels requires a lot of testing.
+Across tens of thousands of miles on a wide variety of surfaces and over thousands of hours, countless settings were configured before the right balance was achieved.
+"We tested the cars at high speeds and low speeds and on every type of road," Kenneth reveals.
+"And we take our cars to the extreme -- from the heat of the desert, to the chill of the Arctic."